 Japanese language sources can be transliterated according to the Modified Hepburn system with the exception of place names (Tokyo, etc.) or the names of well-known individuals or organisations that are commonly transliterated without macrons.

-For all other languages, please get in touch with editors for advice on standard transliteration systems.
+For all other languages, please connect with the Editorial Board for advice on standard transliteration systems.

 Example: Asakawa, Akihiro.
 2003.
 Zainichi gaikokujin to kika seido [Naturalization and foreigners in Japan].
 Tokyo: Shinkansha.